Routes

 Day-of Registration 7:30am-noon.
 Clean Up & Close: 5pm.

-2023 Maps from Ride With GPS (Route opening & closing times, group start times and other important details are HERE.
-This page only covers route descriptions. )
+2024 Maps from Ride With GPS (Route opening & closing times, group start times and other important details are HERE.
+This page only covers route maps and descriptions. )

 RWGPS Map Notes.
-To reduce the chance of downloading outdated maps, wait to download until new maps are posted.
 Some features with Ride With GPS may require a desk-top computer in one of the steps (such as downloading a .gpx file) or for-fee accounts (such as when trying to use it on a smart phone).
 You may be able to get around this by accepting a free trial.
 We apologize that our volunteers will not be able to answer technical questions about RWGPS.
 Ride With GPS is much like any other navigational system, and it works better than most.

 Note to mileage hounds.
 Routes can be combined!
 Within our Last Start and 5pm Closing Time parameters, feel free to ride more than one route to fit your mileage goals to build the perfect day.
 Training for longer rides pays off in many ways.